-Students will usually have a Study Needs Assessment, undertaken by an independent Assessment Centre, which will inform the requirements for reasonable adjustments.
+Students will usually have a Study Needs Assessment, which will inform the requirements for reasonable adjustments.
 Applicants may also be invited to visit the University to discuss support requirements.

 In circumstances where a disabled student has complex needs, the University may hold a University Disability Decision Panel (UDDP), to understand if the University environment is right for the student and appropriate reasonable adjustments can be made.